-In 2016 Lynton released his debut cookbook, Outback Pantry, and hosted his first episodes of A Taste of Travel and My Market Kitchen, which is currently in its third season on Channel 10.
-Based in Melbourne, Lynton has worked as an ambassador for Queen Victoria Market and Foodbank Victoria.
-When he’s not sourcing fresh ingredients for his catering and recipe development work, he’s planning his next food and travel adventure.
+In 2016 Lynton released his debut cookbook, Outback Pantry, and hosted his first episodes of A Taste of Travel and My Market Kitchen, both on Channel 10.
+Based in Melbourne, Lynton spends his time between raising his son Atticus, creating engaging content through his production company along with getting his new food business going.

-Lynton was recently head chef at Melbourne eatery Westwood.
-He hopes to one day open his own restaurant, highlighting the indigenous flavours he grew up with.
-Through his family’s connections with the land, he has a strong reputation in Australian media as a key advocate for Aussie farmers.
+Through his family’s connections with the land and his extensive history in rural Australia, he has a strong reputation in Australian media as a key advocate for Aussie farmers.

 With a successful career in restaurants and lifestyle programming, Lynton offers end to end content creation and live events for brands and companies, working with some of Australia’s most trusted food companies including Red Island Extra Virgin Olive Oil, Woolworths, SBS, Queen Victoria Market, BIG W, ABC and BBQ’s Galore.